memgraph/gqlalchemy/docs/reference/gqlalchemy/transformations/importing/loaders.md

 - `foreign_key_from` - Describes the source of the relationship.
 - `foreign_key_to` - Describes the destination of the relationship.
 - `label` - Label to be applied to the newly created relationship.
-- `parameters` - Parameters that will be added to the relationship created from this object (Optional).
+- `parameters` - List of parameters that will be added to the relationship created from this object (Optional).

 ## TableMapping Objects